 Everything is dressed in a mustard and maple dressing, doubling down on the sweet/savory theme.

-Fresh and colorful, I’m addicted to this bright salad.
+Fresh and colorful, I’m addicted to this bright salad for Thanksgiving.

 It’s made with broccoli, crunchy bacon pieces, nuts, raisins, and onions, all thrown together in a creamy and sweet dressing.